Floopert/CW2024/Readme.md

     Since UserPlane is now a static singleton, its instance object has to be destroyed so it can be reset when the game is over (either by dying or winning).
 The UserPlane object is destroyed in the winGame() & loseGame() methods.

     -LevelOne.java | LevelTwo.java: removed PLAYER_INITIAL_HEALTH constant from these classes since the health is set in the UserPlane class now.

+### projectiles can have different damage output.
+Different planes (different types of enemy plane and boss) can inflict different damage when the enemy plane object itself collides with user's plane.
+    Description: Projectiles such as user projectile, boss projectile etc now have a DAMAGE_OUTPUT constant that will determine the damage taken by the plane objects if collision occurs.
+    Each planes have their own DAMAGE_OUTPUT constant as well, in upper levels, other plane types will be created where they will deal more than 1 damage if user plane collides with those planes head on.

+    ActiveActorDestructible.java | FighterPlane.java: the health variable, takeDamage(), healthAtZero() & getHealth() method that was originally in FighterPlane.java is now moved to ActiveActorDestructible.java class since it is a common functionality used in all subclasses.
+    New field damageOutput and method getDamageOutput() is also added to achieve the functionality under this subheading.
+    The takeDamage() method is modified, so that it will deduct the plane object's health based on the other actor's damage output.
+A special case is accounted for in the takeDamage() method.
+Since there will be varying enemy planes with all kinds of health quantity, the user plane's damage output is specially set to -1 so that if the user plane collides with any other planes, the user will only take damage once, and regardless of the enemy plane's health, will be instantly destroyed.
+The boss planes have ridiculously high damageOutput, usually set to be the same as the boss' health itself.
+This way, if the user collides with the boss, it would not allow the user to instantly destroy the boss and win the level, it would cause the user to have an instant death.

+    Projectile.java: All projectiles have a health of 1 and the value is set in this class instead of the subclass since it is redundant to keep setting the same value for all other projectile subclasses.

+    BossProjectile.java | EnemyProjectile.java | UserProjectile.java: These classes now have an additional DAMAGE_OUTPUT constant to specify how much damage the projectile will deal upon collision.

+    Boss.java | EnemyPlane.java | UserPlane.java: These classes now also have an additional DAMAGE_OUTPUT constant to specify how much damage they will deal if collide with other planes (or if enemy penetrates defences).

+    CollisionHandler.java | LevelParent.java: The takeDamage() methods called in these classes are amended accordingly to fit the new takeDamage() method parameters.